Vehicle registration plates of Romania: Plates for electric vehicles

 Most commonly known as "green plates", they are similar to the standard format, but use a green inscription instead of black.
 This kind of plate is meant solely for electric vehicles (EVs), distinguishing them from those vehicles relying on gasoline or diesel.

 Diplomatic plates

 The diplomatic plate contains the European strip followed by blue text.
 The text consists of a code which can be CD (Diplomatic Corps), TC (Consular Transport), or CO (Consulate), followed by 6 digits.

 The first three digits stand for the country or international organization, the last three usually for the rank of the owner.
 The lowest number for both sets of 3 is 101.
 Thus, a car with license plate number 123 101 would refer to Switzerland's (123) ambassador (ambassadors and heads of mission are usually assigned code 101).

-This type of license plate is issued exclusively to diplomats, and cars having such plates benefit from diplomatic immunity.
+CD license plates are issued exclusively to diplomats, and cars having such plates benefit from diplomatic immunity.
+However TC licence plates are issued to foreign NATO officers based in Romania and other organisations in addition to Consulates.
 Initially, the countries or organizations received codes in their alphabetical order, but some countries, such as United States or Russia, have received more than one code because they have surpassed 899 registered cars.